JasonToups/rick-and-morty/README.md

 There should be a list of characters on page load, and if we have an infinite scroll, then users could scroll indefinitely through the pagination.

 The character listing card should have the image of the character, their name and all info that appears from the api return to the side.
-Under both there should be two accordion sections for location and episodes array.

 ## Users can filter the results